Visiting The Burren

 What to see:

 Aillwee - Affording a spectacular view of Galway bay from the entrance, Aillwee Cave is one of the oldest in Ireland.
-Featuring a tour under astonishing rock formations and over bridged chasms, a frozen waterfall and a livelier one.
+Featuring a tour of astonishing rock formations and over bridged chasms, a frozen waterfall and a livelier one.
 There are also shopping, eating and drinking facilities.

 The Aran Islands - The Islands of Saints and Scholars is accessible by fast ferry and has more things to explore than there is time in a day.
 The entire Islands are one large outdoor museum, with beautiful natural formations, like the Dun Aonghasa and the Cliffs of Aran, a colony of seals, scattered Celtic churches and much more.
 Accommodation and all facilities can be found in the small villages.